Wyss/MOODS/python/README.md

 and is also under the GPL version 3 license

 ## USAGE
-`MOODSSearch` lets you run many search with minimal parameter reloading overhead so that you don't need to concatenate searches and then parse the results to get speed ups with `MOODS.search`
+`MOODSSearch` lets you run many searches with minimal parameter reloading overhead so that you don't need to concatenate searches and then parse the results to get speed ups with `MOODS.search`